yam-finance/yam-protocol/README.md

 For those who own 5% of Shrimp Coins, after the proposal, 5% will be locked in the smart contract for a week.
 4% shrimp coins will be refunded to you after the end.
 1% shrimp coins will be burned out forever.

 ## Governance
 Governance is entirely dictated by Shrimp holders from the start.
-Upon deployment, ownership of all Shrimp protocol contracts was reliquished to the timelocked Governance contract or removed entirely.
+Upon deployment, ownership of all Shrimp protocol contracts will be reliquished to the timelocked Governance contract or removed entirely.
 At the very least, this can be seen as a reference implementation for a truly decentralized protocol.

 ## Admin keys Holder
 To be announced soon!